jmcpheron/did-you-hear-that/README.md

-# Pocket Caster
+# Did you hear that?

-A fun, lightweight web player for your personal collection of podcasts, audio clips, AI-generated summaries, and other sound bites.
+A fun, lightweight web player for your personal collection of interesting audio clips, podcasts, AI-generated summaries, and other sound bites you want to keep track of.
 It uses JSON feeds and saves your progress locally.

 ## MVP Features